morrowind-modding/tes3cs-manual/content/building-and-editing/world/world-testing.md

 **Model Test**: Runs through all objects in the file to verify that all have valid 3D.

-**Dialogue Conflicts**: Returns a list of dialogue topics that share an ID with something else in the world, which could cause problems with the replaceID function in scripts.
+**Dialogue Conflicts**: Returns a list of [[actors/dialogue/index|dialogue topics]] that share an ID with something else in the world, which could cause problems with the replaceID function in scripts.

-**Non-teleporting Doors**: Returns a list of all exterior doors that are not linked to anything.
+**Non-teleporting Doors**: Returns a list of all [[exterior-cell|exterior]] doors that are not linked to anything.

-**Non-teleporting Interiors**: Returns a list of all interior cells that are not linked to either another interior or the exterior world.
+**Non-teleporting Interiors**: Returns a list of all [[interior-cell|interior]] cells that are not linked to either another interior or the exterior world.

 **Test All Land**: Returns a list of exterior cells that have border seam problems.

 **Test/Fix All Path Grids**: Runs through all path grids, removing points underwater and points without any connections. &nbsp; Also moves underground points to ground-level.

-**Test All Cells**: Runs through all the cells in the world, moving the camera and re-drawing to check for animation errors.
+**Test All Cells**: Runs through all the cells in the [[building-and-editing/world/index|world]], moving the camera and re-drawing to check for animation errors.

 **Test All Interiors** **Cells**: This performs the same function as Test All Cells, but only on interiors.